rosemaryturtle/city-scan-automation/frontend/README.md

 ## The lay of the land…

-For all scans
+The following files are used by all scans:
 - `index.qmd` – The main file which Quarto builds the document from; a Quarto file (QMD) is a markdown file that can execute Python, R, and ObservableJS chunks
+- `source/maps-web.R` & `source/maps-static.R` – R scripts for generating the leaflet functions and the static ggplot2 plots
+- `source/setup.R` – An R script which sets city-specific parameters and directories, and loads packages and functions.
 - `source/fns.R` – The R functions used by `index.qmd`; these functions mainly consist of mapmaking functions that style the rasters for interactive (leaflet) and static (ggplot2) plots
 - `source/scrollytelling.qmd` – The ObservableJS code needed for the scrollytelling (the feature where the map layers turn on when the relevant section is scrolled to)
 - `source/layers.yml` – The recipe for how each map layer is made (this may be moved out of the container and onto Google Cloud, but probably best for it to stay here with a way to override it with a file in Google Cloud Storage)
 - `source/custom.scss` – The document's style sheet (note that it is a [*SASS*](https://sass-lang.com) file, rather than a *CSS* file)
-- `source/generic-text.yml` – the text snippets used by all City Scans, such as methodology text and citations.
+- `source/generic-text.yml` – the text snippets used by all City Scans, such as methodology text and citations

-For a particular scan
-- `mnt/<city-directory>/01-user-input/city_inputs.yml`
-- `mnt/<city-directory>/01-user-input/text-files/manual-text.md`
-- geospatial data, such as GeoTIFFs
+Each particular scan, in addition, requires the following city-specific:
+- `mnt/<city-directory>/01-user-input/city_inputs.yml` – A YAML file containing city-specific parameters; it will be made by the backend process
+- `mnt/<city-directory>/01-user-input/text-files/manual-text.md` – A text file with the takeaway text for each map and chart, desk research and executive summary; the user should make this file based on the template.
+- `mnt/<city-directory>/02-process-output/` – Spatial and tabular data collected by the backend process and which will be used by the frontend to create the maps and charts

 ## Making changes